Bryce-MW/BMW-Coreutils/README.md

   do this) runs a program multiple times, it will only be loaded once and simply be given the arguments.
 I would also want to allow the shell to optionally have some more JQ-like interactions.
 The most basic would be piping output to multiple other programs.

+* When building on Windows, I would like to eventually support fast pipes just in case anyone ever makes a full terminal out of Casey Muratori's [RefTerm](https://github.com/cmuratori/refterm).
+Perhaps we will be the ones who build this full terminal (porting to Rust of course).

 ## Implemented utilities
 * echo